sutton7272/FlutterBye/replit.md

 **Vision**: Transform from tokenized messaging to become the universal communication protocol for Web3, with AI-powered features, cross-chain capabilities, and industry-disrupting social mechanics that could revolutionize how value and emotion are communicated across the entire blockchain ecosystem.

 **Current Phase**: Production infrastructure COMPLETE with enterprise-grade features.
 Advanced security middleware, intelligent caching, comprehensive backup systems, and professional admin dashboard operational.
 Advanced search functionality with faceted filtering implemented.
+Electric blue and green theme with animated pulse effects and circuit aesthetics fully implemented across all components.
 98% production-ready with only API keys needed for AI/SMS features.
 Platform ready for immediate high-traffic deployment.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Design preference: Electric blue and green color scheme with animated electrical pulse effects running through frames and borders, creating a high-energy circuit aesthetic.

 ## System Architecture